k-bastian/cse15l-lab-reports/lab-report-3-week-5.md

 ```

 Example 2

+In this example, the string "creat" is searched for within the journal.pbio.0020047.txt file.
+All lines that include this as a substring or full string, regardless of case, are included in the output.
 ```
 $ grep -i creat technical/plos/journal.pbio.0020047.txt

 Creative human beings are the torch-bearers of civilization.
 How does their creativity create the richest literary treasure in the English language.
 We wonder how Michelangelo—a influences shaped their brains to create—and to create these very specific wondrous things?